optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 Using the old arguments will be deprecated.

-Since there is no need to modify instances of Bounds, it should be immutable.
+Since there is no need to modify instances of `Bounds`, it should be immutable.

-To improve the alignment with scipy, we can also allow users to pass a `scipy.optimize.Bounds` object as bounds.
+To improve the alignment with SciPy, we can also allow users to pass a `scipy.optimize.Bounds` object as bounds.
 Internally, this will be converted to our `Bounds` object.